Winter Hanging Baskets That Will Look Incredible all Season

-Plants For Packing Out
+Plants For Packing Out The Hanging Baskets

 4) Primula (Primroses)

-Known for frost resistance and a long flowering time, Primrose is perfect for winter hanging baskets where your goal is to bridge the gap between the end of autumn and the start of spring.
+Known for frost resistance and a long flowering time, Primrose is perfect for winter hanging baskets where my goal is to bridge the gap between the end of autumn and the start of spring.

 5) Winter Pansies